pkijowska/tictactoe/README.md

 ## TODO List
 1. An unbeatable AI
-1.
-1.
+1. blabla

 ## Technologies
---Made with jquery
+- Made with jquery
---Uses animate css
+- Uses animate css

 ## Thank you